How To Start a Cleaning Business The Right Way

 What sort of cleaning business do you want to start?

-Is there any competition for your niche?
+Is there competition for your niche?

 What are the standard rates for your area?